No Joy: Biography

 In early 2011, No Joy released 7-inch single "Hawaii" in the UK; the B-side was a remix of the song "Indigo Child" done by Stereolab's Tim Gane.

-No Joy toured the UK in early 2011, their first stint overseas, with Florida band Surfer Blood, and returned a month later for a European tour including a show in London with Wire and an appearance at Barcelona's Primavera Sound festival.
+No Joy toured the United Kingdom in early 2011, their first stint overseas, with Florida band Surfer Blood, and returned a month later for a European tour including a show in London with Wire and an appearance at Barcelona's Primavera Sound festival.
 Immediately upon returning, the band flew to SXSW where they played nine shows showcasing for media including Pitchfork, The A.V.
 Club and Gorilla vs. Bear.

 The band toured North America during the remainder of 2011, supporting Vivian Girls and then co-headlining with Marnie Stern, with whom they released a split single (No Joy contributed Shangri-Las cover "He Cried").

 In June 2012, with No Joy's second album they began working with producer Jorge Elbrecht (Sky Ferreira, Ariel Pink, Japanese Breakfast) who would go on to become an integral part of the band's sound.
 Wait to Pleasure was critically acclaimed, receiving an 8.0 from Pitchfork.

 In March 2015, No Joy announced the June 9 release of their third album, More Faithful.

 On June 15, 2016, No Joy released Drool Sucker on Topshelf Records, the first in a planned series of EPs.
 It was followed by Creep, released on February 24, 2017, on new label Grey Market.

 Exploring an interest in electronic music, No Joy collaborated with former Spacemen 3 member Peter Kember (aka Sonic Boom); the resulting EP, titled No Joy/Sonic Boom, was released March 30, 2018, by Joyful Noise Recordings.

 No Joy's fourth album, Motherhood, was released on August 21, 2020, via Joyful Noise Recordings.
-According to the press release, No Joy is now presented as a solo project of White-Gluz, and contains no mention of co-founder Lloyd, suggesting she is no longer involved.
+According to the press release, No Joy is now presented as a solo project of White-Gluz, and contains no mention of co-founder Lloyd.